Crab Cakes (okara & jackfruit)

 Note: For best printing results, please use Google Chrome.

 These are delicious.
 They are crunchy on the outside and soft in the inside.
 Unfortunately, this recipe may not be for everyone as it is made with okara, the pulp left over from making soy milk.
-I have seen on some blogs that you can use tofu instead of okara, but I have not tested the recipe to see how that would turn out.
+You may want to experiment with mashed (firm) tofu instead of okara, but I have not tested the recipe to see how that would turn out.

 Yield: about 10 (34 g/1.2oz)